SvetimFM/multipass-terminal/README.md

    - `'exit\n'` = types "exit" and Enter
 4. Change `default` to your AI's key name

-### Customizing Quick Command Buttons
+### Customizing AI Assistant & Quick Command Buttons

+The buttons that appear in the terminal interface are fully customizable.
+You can edit them in two ways:

+1. **Through the UI**: Click the settings icon (⚙️) and look for "AI Assistant & Quick Command Buttons"
-Edit `config/buttons.config.js` to customize the quick command buttons that appear below the terminal:
+2. **Edit the config file**: Edit `config/buttons.config.js` to customize buttons directly

 ```javascript
 module.exports = {